AOTA - BCPR - AOTA - Physical Rehabilitation

 About

-The Board Certification in Physical Rehabilitation (BCPR) certification validates the knowledge and skills of physical therapists providing care to children.
+The Board Certification in Physical Rehabilitation (BCPR) certification validates the knowledge and skills of occupational therapists specifically in the physical rehabilitation specialty.
 The American Occupational Therapy Association (AOTA) offers the BCPR exam.

 Eligibility